kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 either modify the pod-level resources to accommodate ephemeral containers or supply resources at container-level for ephemeral containers and kubernetes will resize the pod to accommodate the ephemeral containers.

-#### [Scopred for Beta] CPU Manager

-With the introduction of pod-level resource specifications, the CPU manager in Kubernetes will adapt to manage CPU requests and limits at the pod level rather than solely at the container level.
-This change means that the CPU manager will allocate and enforce CPU resources based on the total requirements of the entire pod, allowing for more flexible and efficient CPU utilization across all containers within a pod.
-The CPU manager will need to ensure that the aggregate CPU usage of all containers in a pod does not exceed the pod-level limits.

-The CPU Manager policies are container-level configurations that control the fine-grained allocation of CPU resources to containers.
-While CPU manager policies will operate within the constraints of pod-level resource limits, they do not directly apply at the pod level.

-#### [Scoped for Beta] Topology Manager

-Note: This section includes only high level overview; Design details will be added in Beta stage.

-* The pod level scope for topology aligntment will consider pod level requests and limits instead of container level aggregates.
-* The hint providers will consider pod level requests and limits instead of container level aggregates.

-#### [Scoped for Beta] User Experience Survey

-Before promoting the feature to Beta, we plan to conduct a UX survey to understand user expectations for setting various combinations of requests and limits at both the pod and container levels.
-This will help us gather use cases for different combinations, enabling us to enhance the feature's usability.

 #### [Scoped for Beta] Surfacing Pod Resource Requirements